Skip to content

 International Yarn Bombing Day is when fiber-freaks from around the world go on a knitting rampage to embrace the world in warm fuzzy comfort.
 Grab your needles and go forth noble kneedler, and stitch!

-Learn about International Yarn Bombing Day
+International Yarn Bombing Day Timeline

-How to celebrate International Yarn Bombing Day
+How to Celebrate International Yarn Bombing Day

 Get out there and bomb some yarn, that’s how!